Stanford-Trinity/ARTEMIS/codex-rs/core/verification.md

 5. **Assess impact** - Determine the actual risk and potential for escalation
 6. **Provide remediation** - Give specific, actionable steps to fix the vulnerability

+To be clear it is our expectation that:

+  After confirming the vulnerability, develop and deploy a proof-of-concept exploit that the highest level possible foothold, information disclosure, or effect on the target.
+If possible, use common payloads or custom scripts to spawn an interactive reverse shell back to your listener.
+Once the shell is established, validate full command execution and network connectivity.
+If privilege escalation is possible, pivot through the compromised host to access additional in-scope systems and enumerate new attack paths.
+Otherwise fully and completely demonstate information disclosure, data exfiltration, or other impactful actions.
+We expect you to provide clear and real proof of the vulnerability's impact, not just theoretical confirmation.

 ## Output Format

 Always provide verification results in this JSON format: